fineai/fineai.github.io/_posts/2014-11-08-weekly-ai-links.markdown

 comments: true
 ---

 This week we will be covering Tiny Robots, Smart Cities, Bionic Hands and Algorithms that generate story.
-Cool

 1. [**The world’s most advanced bionic hand via Science Daily**](http://www.sciencedaily.com/releases/2014/11/141106082624.htm)